Skip to main content

 4 mentions Positive Neutral Negative

 Character development is praised for its integration with various gameplay elements, including resource gathering and base building, enhancing the overall experience.
-Players appreciate the character design and the depth it adds to the turn-based combat system, contributing to a rich and engaging atmosphere.
+The character design is particularly highlighted, contributing to the game's engaging atmosphere and diverse activities.

 • “I like everything from the character design to the building system and the turn-based fighting in the underschool.”